4 First Steps With Your Data

 Data is missing completely at random if the probability of it being missing is unrelated to either the observed data or the unobserved data.
 Thus the unobserved data has the same distribution as the observed data.
 Complete cases analysis (analysis of just the observed data) will have less power due to the missing data, but will be unbiased.

-Data is missing at random if the probability of it being missing is related only to the observed data (the missingness is random conditional on the observed data.)
+Data is missing at random if the probability of it being missing is related only to the observed data (the missingness is random conditional on the observed data).
 Thus the unobserved data can be distributed differently from the observed data.
-Complete cases analysis will be biased, but methods such as weighting or multiple imputation may be able to correct that bias–though they generally depend on being able to make inferences about the unobserved data using the observed data.
+Complete cases analysis will be biased, but methods such as weighting, Blimp, or multiple imputation may be able to correct that bias–though they generally depend on being able to make inferences about the unobserved data using the observed data.
 For example, pollsters know people with lower levels of education are less likely to respond to polls, but they can use the responses of those people with low levels of education who do respond to make inferences about those who don’t (typically by weighting).

 Data is missing not at random if the probability of it being missing is related to the unobserved data.
 You cannot correct for bias due to missing not at random data; worse, you can’t even detect it using the observed data.
-For example, UW-Madison once did a survey on the use of electronic calendars.
-The response rate was low and it seemed likely that people who use calendars heavily would be more motivated to respond, meaning estimates of usage would be biased high.
+For example, UW-Madison once did a survey of its employees on the use of electronic calendars.
+The response rate was low and it seemed likely that people who used calendars heavily would be more motivated to respond, meaning estimates of usage would be biased high.
 But there was no way to know for sure if this was true since the probability of answering the survey would depend on the values of usage that were not observed.

 Consider edu, which is missing for children under the age of three.
-If we could observe the values of edu for these children, they would probably be mostly “None” with perhaps a few “Nursery school-4th grade” (presumably all “Nursery School”).
+If we could observe the values of edu for these children, they would probably be mostly ‘None’ with perhaps a few ‘Nursery school-4th grade’ (presumably all ‘Nursery School’).
 This is very different from the observed distribution of edu.
-This is an example of “missing at random” since the probability of edu being missing depends on age and age is always observed, but it would be difficult to correct for the bias introduced because we have no actual data (just assumptions) about the distribution of edu for children under three.
+This is an example of ‘missing at random’ since the probability of edu being missing depends on age and age is always observed, but it would be difficult to correct for the bias introduced because we have no actual data (just assumptions) about the distribution of edu for children under three.

 Exercise

-4.16 Save Your Work
+4.17 Save Your Work

 At this point the data set is reasonably clean, and what you do with it next will depend on how you plan to use it.
 For example, if you wanted to use education as a predictor in a regression model it would probably be wise to combine some of the categories, but if you were doing a descriptive study you might leave it as is.